ambr0sial/nova/README.md

    ```bash
    cd nova
    ```
-3. Open the `index.html` file and put your TMDb API key where it asks you.
+3. Open the `index.html` file and put your TMDb API key where it asks you ([get one here](https://www.themoviedb.org/documentation/api)) or click on the public API key button.
 4. Enjoy!

 ## Alternative Domains ⚙️